 Terpenes dictate a lot, including how the plant smells, how it can taste on a dry pull/exhale, and even the high sensation you get.
 There are over 150 terpenes found in cannabis (so far) on top of over 100 different cannabinoids, so dialing in on a perfect ratio is easier said than done.

-It’s also been my experience that most budtenders don’t know much about terpenes beyond sativas and have more limonene, β-Pinene, and Humulene.
+It’s also been my experience that most budtenders don’t know much about terpenes beyond sativas, and they tend to focus on limonene, β-Pinene, and Humulene.
 At the same time, indicas will be more Myrcene, Beta-Caryophyllene, and Linalool.

-However, knowing the exact terpene profiles of all the flower that is circulating on a given dispensaries inventory shelves is an almost impossible task.
+However, knowing the exact terpene profiles of all the flower that are circulating on a given dispensary’s inventory shelves is an almost impossible task.

-I’ve had a few rain-man type budtenders that were able to identify dominant terpenes from stated favorite strains and then pair me up with a solid recommendation, but most won’t be able to do this.
+I’ve had a few Rain Man-type budtenders who were able to identify dominant terpenes from stated favorite strains and then pair me up with a solid recommendation, but most won’t be able to do this.

 Cash Rules Everything Around Me